jswank-lfm/lexingtonfriends.org/site/content/index.md

 orientation.

 Worship begins at 10:30am on Sunday preceded by singing from 10:15 to 10:30.
-Child and infant care is available during both and worship and the morning topical dicsussion (<a href="/announcements/">First Hour</a>).
-After about 15 minutes in worship with the adults, children withdraw to participate religious education activities with adult volunteers.
+Child and infant care is available during both worship and the morning topical discussion (<a href="/announcements/">First Hour</a>).
+After about 15 minutes in worship with the adults, children withdraw to participate in religious education activities with adult volunteers.